Energy drink: Health problems

-In 2012, federal officials had received reports of 13 deaths over the previous four years that cited some possible involvement of 5-Hour Energy, which is classified as an energy shot, or a subsection of the energy drink category.
-Between 2009 and 2012, 5-Hour Energy had been mentioned in 90 filings with the F.D.A., including more than 30 that involved serious or life-threatening injuries like heart attacks, convulsions, and in one case, a spontaneous abortion.
+In 2012, US federal officials had received reports of 13 deaths over the previous four years that cited some possible involvement of 5-Hour Energy, which is classified as an energy shot, or a subsection of the energy drink category.
+Between 2009 and 2012, 5-Hour Energy had been mentioned in 90 filings with the FDA, including more than 30 that involved serious or life-threatening injuries like heart attacks, convulsions, and in one case, a spontaneous abortion.

-While caffeine is traditionally not seen as a drug of abuse, there is growing discussion that its use—especially in the form of energy drinks—may exhibit a "Gateway drug effect," increasing the likelihood of subsequent use of alcohol and other substances; Students who regularly consume caffeinated energy drinks have a greater risk of alcohol use disorder, cocaine use and misuse of prescription stimulants.
+While caffeine is traditionally not seen as a drug of abuse, there is growing discussion that its use—especially in the form of energy drinks—may exhibit a "gateway drug effect," increasing the likelihood of subsequent use of alcohol and other substances.
+Students who regularly consume caffeinated energy drinks have a greater risk of alcohol use disorder, cocaine use and misuse of prescription stimulants.
 The elevated risk remains after accounting for prior substance use and other risk factors.
 Controlled animal and human studies showed that caffeine from energy drinks in combination with alcohol increased the craving for more alcohol more strongly than alcohol alone.
 These findings correspond to epidemiological data that people who consume energy drinks generally showed an increased tendency to take alcohol and other substances.

+Public health agencies have emphasized that risk perception and consumption patterns play a role in energy drink–related harms.
+Reviews note that energy drinks are often consumed rapidly, in larger volumes, or in combination with other stimulants or alcohol, which can increase total caffeine exposure beyond intended levels.
+Regulatory bodies in several regions have raised concerns about marketing practices and labeling clarity, particularly regarding caffeine content and suitability warnings for vulnerable populations, including children, pregnant individuals, and those with cardiovascular conditions.